 Handles are usually made from metal, plastic, wood or fibreglass.

 Metal handles are lightweight and affordable.
 They tend to be relatively durable but need to be stored carefully in order to prevent rust.

 Plastic is the lightest of the materials available.
 If you’re looking for an especially lightweight snow shovel, a plastic model is the best option.
-The downside it’s the weakest material – so unsuitable for shovelling large amounts of snow at once.
+The downside is that it’s the weakest material and may be unsuitable for shovelling large amounts of snow at once.
 If you’re in an area that receives a lot of snowfall, you’re better off opting for a metal, wood or fibreglass shovel.

-Wood and fibreglass are the heaviest on the market, but they are also the strongest.
+Wood and fibreglass make strong handles for gardening tools.
 These materials are best for heavy use, and shovelling lots of heavy compacted snow.
 However, wood will need regular treatment to keep it in good condition, and fibreglass can be very expensive.

-How do you remove icy snow from your driveway?
+How do you remove icy snow from the driveway?